Niennienzz/the-rush/README.md

 zsh> docker-compose down
 ```

+Note that the project does not use Docker volumes, **data does not persist on disk after** `docker-compose down`.

 ### Backend - Run Manually

 If Docker is not available, the backend can also be started manually with the following steps.